 Customer-service skills.
-Conductors on passenger trains ensure customers’ comfort, make announcements, and answer any questions a passenger has.
+Conductors on passenger trains ensure customers’ comfort, make announcements, and answer any travel questions a passenger has.
 They must be courteous and patient.
 They may have to deal with unruly or upset passengers.

 Decisionmaking skills.
 When operating a locomotive, engineers must plan ahead and make decisions minutes or even hours in advance.

 Hand-eye coordination.
 Locomotive engineers have to operate various controls while staying aware of their surroundings.

 Hearing ability.
 To show that they can hear warning signals and communicate with other employees, locomotive engineers have to pass a hearing test conducted by their rail company.

 Leadership skills.
 On some trains, a conductor directs a crew.
 In rail yards, yardmasters oversee other workers.

 Mechanical skills.
 All rail employees work with complex machines.
 Most have to be able to adjust equipment when it does not work properly.
 Some rail yard engineers spend most of their time fixing broken equipment or conducting daily mechanical inspections.